Living in Heidelberg

 Further information and advising:

 ► Kinderhausbüro / Service for Families at Heidelberg University

 ► Additional childcare offers from the City of Heidelberg

 ► Children and Youth Office (Kinder- und Jugendamt) (German)

-The Studierendenwerk offers particularly reasonable prices to doctoral students who are enrolled at the University.
+The Studierendenwerk offers particularly reasonable prices to doctoral candidates who are enrolled at the University.

-The office for students with disabilities or chronic illness is happy to advise doctoral students about organising university life.
+The office for students with disabilities or chronic illness is happy to advise doctoral candidates about organising university life.

 They give information on such issues as barrier-free access to campus buildings and access to technical aids and assistants.
 The office also provides information about barrier-free housing and living with a disability or chronic illness in general in Heidelberg.

 ► Commissioner for disabled and chronically ill students